-Now that you have your Dialogflow agent and fulfillment deployed, you can test out your app on real hardware devices or the Actions Console simulator.
+Now that you have your Dialogflow agent and fulfillment deployed, you can test out your Action on real hardware devices or the Actions Console simulator.

-In addition to thorough testing, make sure your app passes our pre-launch checklists before submitting.
+In addition to thorough testing, make sure your Action passes our pre-launch checklists before submitting.
 This ensures a quicker approval and catches a lot of the issues we see during the approval process.

 Testing on real hardware